metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-1/index.md

 ### Why Software Engineers Should Care

-From a developer’s perspective, QSP projects look surprisingly familiar:
+From a developer's perspective, QSP projects look surprisingly familiar:

 - there is code (equations, parameters, model structure),
 - there are tests (validation against clinical or experimental data),